Julius Junttila

 Julius Aleksanteri Junttila (born 15 August 1991) is a Finnish professional ice hockey forward.
-He currently plays for Oulun Kärpät in the SM-liiga.
+He currently plays for BK Mladá Boleslav in the Czech Extraliga.

 Playing career

 Junttila made his SM-liiga debut playing with Oulun Kärpät during the 2009–10 SM-liiga season.
 After seven seasons in the top flight Liiga, with Oulun Kärpät, he opted to move abroad to Sweden in agreeing to a two-year contract with Luleå HF of the Swedish Hockey League (SHL) on 21 April 2016.
 He returned to Finland and Kärpät for the 2016–17 season.

 On 7 May 2020, Junttila returned to the KHL in signing a two-year contract with Finnish competitors, Jokerit.

+After his time in the KHL ended, Junttila returned to Finland, where he continued his career in a Oulun Kärpät.
+In the 2024/25 season, however, he headed to the Czech Extraliga for the first time, signing with BK Mladá Boleslav.